SANBI-NBA/plant-protection-level/README.md

 # Plant Protection Level
 Lize von Staden
-2025-09-09
+2025-10-15

 - [Introduction to the Protection Level indicator](#introduction-to-the-protection-level-indicator)
-- [Calculating the Protection Level indicator for plants](#calculating-the-protection-level-indicator-for-plants)
+- [Calculating the protection level indicator for plants](#calculating-the-protection-level-indicator-for-plants)
 - [Recommended citation](#recommended-citation)
 - [References](#references)

 ## Introduction to the Protection Level indicator

-Protection Level is one of the headline indicators of South Africa’s [National Biodiversity Assessment](https://www.sanbi.org/biodiversity/building-knowledge/biodiversity-monitoring-assessment/national-biodiversity-assessment/)
+Protection level is one of the headline indicators of South Africa’s [National Biodiversity Assessment](https://www.sanbi.org/biodiversity/building-knowledge/biodiversity-monitoring-assessment/national-biodiversity-assessment/)
 (NBA), a report on the status of the country’s biodiversity.
 The report